-Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 255.00 \$94,319,384 All Programs Personnel adjustments-Personnel adjustments include step increases, healthcare and retirement benefit costs, the addition of four broadband implementation positions for expedited right-of-way permitting and inspections that were previously funded by American Rescue Plan Act (ARPA) funds and which are now funded by permit fee revenues, the FY 2023 mid-year transfer of one pollution control specialist position from contingent reserves, and a reduction in workers compensation costs.
-5.00 \$471,261 Multiple Programs Efficiency savings- The FY 2024 budget includes expenditure reductions achieved through increased efficiency in Transportation Planning (\$40,000), Traffic and Parking Operations garage management (\$20,000), and Public Works Services supplies and materials (\$100,000).
+Adjustments FTE Amount TOTAL FY 2023 APPROVED ALL FUNDS BUDGET 255.00 \$94,319,384 All Programs Personnel adjustments-Personnel adjustments include step increases, healthcare and retirement benefit costs, the addition of four broadband implementation positions for expedited right-of-way permitting and inspections that were previously funded by American Rescue Plan Act (ARPA) funds and which are now funded by permit fee revenues, the FY 2023 mid-year transfer of one pollution control specialist position from contingent reserves and conversion of an overhire position, and a reduction in workers compensation costs.
+Additionally, a sustainability coordinator position is transferred to the City Manager's position in support of the creation of the Office of Climate Action.
+5.00 \$471,262 All Programs The approved FY 2024 budget builds upon the FY 2023 enhancements to compensation approved by City Council and includes a 2% increase to pay scales for General scale employees, non-collectively bargained Police and Fire employees, and Sheriff's Deputies.
+0.00 \$512,000 Multiple Programs Efficiency savings- The FY 2024 budget includes expenditure reductions achieved through increased efficiency in Transportation Planning (\$40,000), Traffic and Parking Operations garage management (\$20,000), and Public Works Services supplies and materials (\$100,000).
 0.00 (\$160,000) Fleet Services In-House Warranty Program - This would perform warranty and recall services in-house instead of returning them to the dealer under warranty, resulting in revenue from manufacture rebates and a net General Fund savings of \$200,000.
 0.00 \$100,000 Fleet Services Outsource Parts Storeroom - This would outsource management of replacement vehicle parts at a cost of \$200,000 offset by an estimated \$600,000 one-time reimbursement from the vendor to purchase City vehicle parts for a net General Fund savings of \$400,000.
 0.00 \$200,000 Traffic Parking & Operations Street sign replacement- The FY 2024 budget includes funding to replace street signs on streets named after Confederate military and other officials.
 0.00 \$60,000 Multiple Programs Software licenses-The FY 2024 budget includes an increase in the cost of software licenses across multiple programs.
-0.00 \$120,113 Multiple Programs Cash capital-The FY 2024 budget includes reductions in the cash capital transfer to the CIP in the Transportation Improvement Program (TIP) (\$327,900) and Stormwater Utility (\$2,152,800) and increases in the NVTA 30% fund (\$456,000) and Sanitary Sewer Fund (\$875,000).
-0.00 (\$1,149,700)
+0.00 \$120,113